The HobbitHouse Ilustrated Glossary of Woodworking terms

 dovetail jig --- Although dovetail joints are a rite of passage for cabinet makers, they are very time consuming when done by hand, so commercial jigs have long been available to ease the effort.
 These are generally highly adjustable and are used with dovetail router bits.
 Examples:

-dovetail scarf--- same as lapped dovetail scarf
+dovetail scarf --- synonymous with lapped dovetail scarf

 dovetail scraper --- A lathe tool; a form of sidecutting scraper that is used to make a dovetail cut in the back side (base) of a bowl so that it will fit snugly into a similarly shaped surface on an expansion chuck.
 Examples: